 What concerns you about the long term impact of travel on people, animals, and the planet?

 The environmental impact affects us all – people, planet and animals.

-The commodification of experiences and the commodification of identity concerns me.
-For example, having that authentic tribal experience, or living with elephants in the wild.
+The commodification of experiences and of identity concerns me.
+For example, having that authentic tribal experience or living with elephants in the wild.
 It doesn’t respect our humanity; it constrains the complexity of someone’s identity.

 It is subjectivity for our purposes, for our benefit.
 Why shouldn’t I be able to see the elephants even though there may be massive cruelty going on?

 By the same token, what if our desire to stop training or taming comes at the cost of someone else’s livelihood?

 It’s not SIMPLE, but we oversimplify it when we travel as it helps and makes it easier for us to understand.

 Ethical humanity is not just about humans.
 We do not exist on an island; we all link to the profound relationships with our environment and the planet.